Our Philosophy

 All of it belongs.

 We embrace the full spectrum of the plant and the full spectrum of experience.
-Medicinal, recreational, sacramental — the plant doesn't change.
-Only the intention does.
-Relief, joy, and ceremony come from the same place.
+Medicinal, recreational, and sacred cannabis are not separate practices, but different expressions of the same relationship to cannabis.
+The plant remains the same; only the intention changes.

 Embodiment